 - Problem solving and how to plan for the future in order to avoid another DWI.

-The class is a 32-hour program that is generally conducted over a seven- week period of time.
+If this is your 2nd DWI or you have multiple, you will need to take this class.
+The class is a 32-hour program that is generally conducted over a seven-week period of time.
 The cost is approximately $300.

 If you do not complete the class as scheduled, your probation or parole may be revoked, your driver’s license will be revoked, and you will be unable to have it reinstated until you do complete the program and obtain a certificate of completion.

 Alcohol Education Classes for Minors

 Minors, meaning those who are under the age of 21, who are found in possession of or consuming alcohol are required to take a certified, standardized program designed to increase their awareness of alcohol and how it influences behavior.
 Some specific topics that are covered include:

 - Texas laws and penalties related to the purchase and consumption of alcoholic beverages by minors.